theguybieber/chirpino/readme.md

 ##Welcome to the Chirpino repository

-The source of software for getting your small devices to chirp.
+Software for helping your small devices to chirp.

 See **[Chirp.io](chirp.io)**

 Or our **[page for developers](chirp.io/hello-developers/)**

-Our first release is the **ChirpinoSing** library for Arduinos; it enables Atmel-based Arduinos (and the UCL Engduino) to play chirps though connected earbuds or other simple speakers.
+**ChirpinoSing for Arduinos** enables certain AVR-based Arduinos (and the UCL Engduino) to play chirps though connected earbuds or other simple speakers.

-Much more coming very soon..
+**ChirpinoLink for Arduinos** enables AVR-based Arduinos with an Ethernet Shield to get online and talk to the Chirp Server to create new chirps and query existing codes.

+**Chirpino for Arduino Mega** is a full-featured command line or script-driven example and demonstration program using both of the above libraries.
+It lets you create, play and store lists of chirps, and schedule them to be played at chosen times or triggered by buttons or your own events.

+More, including code for the Spark Core, coming soon..